-Note: A student needs to understand that taking a Leave of Absence, withdrawing from a course or failing a course may have an impact on their expected graduation date.
+Note: Taking a Leave of Absence, withdrawing from a course or failing a course may have an impact on a student's expected graduation date.
 The student will be notified by the school of any changes.

 General Information

 Student Conduct